-Moreover, you might enjoy visiting Belianska Cave – stalactite cave with lakes, waterfalls & seasonal music shows (only guided tours available).
+Moreover, you might enjoy visiting Belianska Cave – a stalactite cave with lakes, waterfalls & seasonal music shows (only guided tours available).

-When it comes to hot springs, one of my favorites is a little known place in Vrbov with really hot water (around 60 degrees C).
+When it comes to hot springs, one of my favorites is a little-known place in Vrbov with really hot water (around 60 degrees C).
 This thermal spa is a little hard to find, but you will not regret visiting it.
 It’s not a typical water park full of slides and screaming children, but rather a place for “old people” with very healthy and healing waters.

 If you are interested in reading more about different Slovakia attractions, have a look at these blog posts I wrote in previous years.

 A dream of every hiker or skier – at the end of the day, just to lay in hot thermal water and relax.
 Luckily, there is no shortage of amazing water parks in and around Zakopane.
 We managed to visit Zakopane Aquapark during our visit.
 The view from the outdoor thermal pool is fantastic, especially if the skies are clear and you can see the sunset over the Tatra mountains.
-Water temperature is just right to keep you warm.
+The water temperature is just right to keep you warm.

 This aqua park is quite popular with locals and kids, as it has some slides and other fun activities.
 We visited the sauna area with various saunas from cold, salty ones to steam and hot Finnish sauna.
 The tickets are not cheap, but if you’d like to save and don’t plan to spend too much time, consider coming here after 8 PM.
-Ticket price is 20PLN (5USD) and you can stay for 1,5h.
+The ticket price is 20PLN (5USD) and you can stay for 1,5h.
 Parking costs 1 PLN per hour.

 Other thermal Spas around Zakopane

 Polish food is rather fatty at times and the portions are very generous.
 Keep that in mind when ordering, as we ended up leaving a lot of food behind due to being unable to eat it all.
-When it comes to traditional tastes, there is undoubtedly lots of pork variations, also lamb and calf, some chicken and fish can also be found.
+When it comes to traditional tastes, there are undoubtedly lots of pork variations, lamb and calf, and some chicken and fish can also be found.
 One of the traditional dishes is called pierogi – huge fried dumplings with various fillings (meat, cheese, etc).
 These are really delicious but also quite heavy for the stomach.